ProvableHQ/welcome/documentation/developer/language/08_circuits.md

 ```

 ## Circuit member functions
 Members can also be defined as functions.
-They can also be accessed using dot syntax:
+They can also be accessed using dot syntax `.`.
-> *circuit_name*.*circuit_function*

 ```leo
 circuit Foo {